Nándor Tánczos: Return to grassroots politics

 Following the death of Rod Donald, Tánczos stood for the leadership of the Green Party but was defeated by Russel Norman.
 On 17 January 2008 Tánczos announced he would not be standing in the 2008 election.
 It was initially not clear when he would resign his seat as he intended to see his member's bill, the Waste Minimisation Bill, through Parliament.
 The bill was due back in the house in March 2008, after passing its first reading with Government support in 2006.
 He also wanted Russel Norman the Greens co-leader to enter Parliament in his place (because of the advantages in having the co-leader in Parliament in an election year); ex-MP Mike Ward, who was above Norman on the party list, initially declined to stand aside but changed his mind.

-Tánczos left Parliament on 26 June 2008, giving a last speech,.
+Tánczos left Parliament on 26 June 2008, giving a last speech.
 He commented that his opinions of parliamentarians had changed during his time as an MP, from initially seeing them as a bunch of 'bastards' to recognising that "there are many good people here.
 The very notion that all politicians are dishonest is misconceived."
 Expecting politicians to be dishonest and venal is letting them off the hook, he added.
 He said that he believed most MPs came to Parliament with honest intentions, but not many left with their honesty intact because of how the system itself compromises people.
 His main point was that in almost every country, governments of whatever flavour are so compromised by corporate agendas that they cannot do what is needed in the face of our environmental crisis.
 It will be up to people working in community to take control: "When the people lead, the leaders will follow."

 Tánczos ended by noting that he had bought a watch for the first time when he entered Parliament and had since been chained to time as a prison rather than an ally.
 He then took it off and smashed it, saying, "When I look at the state of our rivers, our atmosphere and our communities, I don't need a watch to know what time it is".
 In 2010, two years after he left politics, Tanczos cut off his dreadlocks as a part of a purification process following his departure from Parliament.

 Whakatāne District Council

 Tanczos has been one of 5 councillors for the Whakatāne-Ōhope ward of Whakatāne District Council since 2016.
 He chairs the Strategy and Policy Committee.
 Excluding sewage emissions, the council has reduced its carbon footprint by 23%.

+In 2025, Tánczos was elected Mayor of Whakātane, defeating the incumbent mayor Victor Luca by 144 votes.